 If you’re ready to get started, use the resources below to learn more about the exams and Google Partner status.

 Join as an individual

-Let me know if you have any questions about the exam or becoming a Google Partner.
+Let me know if you have any questions about passing the AdWords exam or becoming a Google Partner.
 Both experiences are fresh in my mind now, but I can’t guarantee that will be the case a month from now.